Koto Ward, Tokyo東京都千代田区

 Sunamachi Ginza Shopping Street is a shopping street with a total length of about 670m and about 140 stores lined up, and is one of the three major Ginza shopping streets, along with Togoshi Ginza Shopping Street and Jujo Ginza Shopping Street, and is one of the most popular shopping streets in Tokyo.

 In addition to shopping streets, this area is dotted with major supermarkets such as Aeon and Ito Yokado, as well as discount stores and electronics retailers, making it a convenient area for shopping with relatively low prices.
-The waterfront area is an area where large buildings such as large complexes, exhibition halls, and stadiums for families are being built one after another.

 Urban Dock Lalaport Toyosu, located right next to Toyosu Station, is a large complex consisting of three buildings, Lalaport Toyosu 1, Lalaport Toyosu 2, and Lalaport Toyosu 3, and is home to approximately 220 stores, including shops, restaurants, and movie theaters.
 Some facilities are connected internally to high-rise apartment buildings, so many shops target families, and Kidzania Tokyo is a popular spot that is crowded every day as a work experience facility for children.